 - a.
-Meetings of the Council shall be held in the Nether Wallop Village Hall at 7.30 o'clock in the evening unless the Council otherwise decides at a previous meeting. - b.
+Meetings of the Council shall be held in the Nether Wallop Village Hall at 1845 unless the Council otherwise decides at a previous meeting. - b.
 In an election year, the annual meeting of the council shall be held on or within 14 days following the day on which the new councillors elected take office. - c.
 In a year which is not an election year, the annual meeting of a council shall be held on such day in May as the council may direct.